-3.1 Community engagement is defined as the range of opportunities for public involvement in decision-making, relationship-building and community strengthening.
+Community engagement is defined as the range of opportunities for public involvement in decision-making, relationship-building, community input, and strengthening partnerships.
 Community engagement is achieved when the community is a part of - and feels a part of - a project, process, or relationship.

-3.2 Community engagement deepens the innovative, silo-busting partnerships that are signatures of successful programs by connecting the concerns of communities to the decisions that allocate funding - local and regional public investment dollars.
-Engagement brings meaning and relevance to sustainability goals across a broad spectrum of players; and it encourages local innovations in sustainable development through creative problem solving.
+Community engagement deepens the innovative, silo-busting partnerships that are signatures of successful programs by connecting the concerns and needs of communities to the decision-making process that allocate funding - local and regional public investment dollars.
+Engagement brings meaning and relevance to the sustainability of goals across a broad spectrum of players it encourages local innovations in sustainable development through creative problem-solving.

-STANDARDS
+3. STANDARDS

-4.1 Community engagement encompasses a more comprehensive approach, creating practices and institutionalized mechanisms that share the power and decision-making control in marginalized communities, groups, subject matter experts and all other stakeholders.
-When utilized for the purposes of increasing community empowerment and problem solving, community engagement is guided by specific key principles.
+Community engagement encompasses a more comprehensive approach, creating practices and institutionalized mechanisms that share the power and decision-making control amongst marginalized communities, groups, subject matter experts, and all other stakeholders.
+When utilized to increase community empowerment and problem-solving, community engagement is guided by specific key principles.

-KEY POLICY PRINCIPLES FOR ENGAGEMENT Following the District/Foundation's culture of commitment to the community, these key policy tenets reflect this and help the organization move to action effectively.
+4. KEY POLICY PRINCIPLES FOR ENGAGEMENT Following the District/Foundation's culture of commitment to the community, these key policy tenets reflect this and help the organization move to action effectively.

-- Honor the wisdom, voice, and experience of residents and partners. - Treat participants with integrity and respect. - Be transparent about motives and power dynamics.
+- Honor the wisdom, voice, and experience of residents and partners. - Treat participants with integrity and respect. - Be inclusive and provide a space for all participants to share their experiences and knowledge. - Be transparent about motives and power dynamics.

-MEETING ELEMENTS
+5. MEETING ELEMENTS